Now 70s

-Now 70s (formerly Channel U, Channel AKA, Massive R&B and Total Country) is a British free-to-air music television channel, owned by All Around the World Productions, available through Sky UK, Freeview and Virgin Media within the UK and through Local Now within the US.
+Now 70s (formerly Channel U, Channel AKA, Massive R&B and Total Country) is a British free-to-air music television channel, owned by All Around the World Productions, available through Sky UK, Freeview and Virgin Media within the UK and through Local Now within the US (since February 2026, the US version is a rebadged channel known as That's 70s, with its interstitial hosts removed).
 It focuses on music from the 1970s, being the third decade-oriented channel in the Now portfolio, along with Now 80s and Now 90s & 00s.

 History

 Channel U

 Channel U was a British digital satellite TV music channel that focused on the British grime scene which ran from February 2003 to June 2018.
-It was a significant outlet not only for established artists, but also for those who are just starting out, helping the breakthrough for acts such as Tinchy Stryder, Tinie Tempah, Dizzee Rascal, Chip, Wretch 32, Devlin, Giggs, Skepta and N-Dubz.
-Its material "includes crude productions shot with handheld digital video cameras," and helps new musicians attract attention and build a fan base.
+It was a significant outlet not only for established artists, but also for those who are just starting out, helping the breakthrough for acts such as Tinchy Stryder, Tinie Tempah, Dizzee Rascal, Chip, Wretch 32, Devlin, Giggs, Skepta, N-Dubz and even Ed Sheeran.
+Its material "included crude productions shot with handheld digital video cameras," and helps new musicians attract attention and build a fan base.
 According to its website, "the aim of the channel was to highlight to the public, the raw and unsigned talent we have in the UK, and give them a platform from which they could perform".